WLCG-AuthZ-WG/common-jwt-profile/profile.md

 When rendered in JSON, the value of the `scope` claim should be a space-separated list if there is more than one authorization present.

-Examples values of the `scope` claim:
+Examples of values of the `scope` claim:

 * `"storage.read:/"  `This would allow a job (or any bearer) to read any file owned by the VO.
 * `"storage.read:/protected storage.create:/protected/subdir"` This
     allows a job to read data in the `/protected` subdirectory, and create and manage content in the `/protected/subdir` subdirectory, provided the operations are non-destructive.
 * `"storage.read:/protected storage.modify:/protected/subdir"` This
-    allows a job to read the VO’s data in the `/protected` subdirectory, and create, manage and delete content in the `/protected/subdir` directory.
+    allows a job to read the VO’s data in the `/protected` subdirectory, and create, manage, and delete content in the `/protected/subdir` directory.
 * `"compute.create"`  This would allow the bearer to submit jobs to a batch system on behalf of the issuing VO.
-*   `"storage.stage:/tape/subdir storage.read:/protected/data"`  This would allow the bearer to read (and possibly stage) files in `/tape/subdir` and read files in `/protected/data`.
+* `"storage.stage:/tape/subdir storage.read:/protected/data"`  This would allow the bearer to read (and possibly stage) files from `/tape/subdir` and read files in `/protected/data`.
 * `"storage.read:/store storage.create:/store/mc/datasetA"`  This would allow the bearer to read from `/store` and create new files (not overwriting existing data) in `/store/mc/datasetA`.

 ### Group Based Authorization: wlcg.groups

 Authorization may be based on the `wlcg.groups` claim.
 The value of the `wlcg.groups` claim is an ordered JSON array of case-sensitive strings reflecting the VO groups of which the token subject is a member.

 `wlcg.groups `semantics are equivalent to existing VOMS groups.
-VOMS roles should be considered as optional (i.e. returned only if requested) `wlcg.groups`; selection of optional groups is discussed below.
+VOMS roles should be considered as optional (i.e. returned only if requested) `wlcg.groups`; the selection of optional groups is discussed below.

 ### Interpretation of Authorization by the Resource Server

-When groups are asserted (in an Access Token or ID Token, or both), it is a statement that the bearer has the access privileges corresponding to the VO’s listed groups: it is up to the resource to determine the mapping of the group names to the access privileges.
+When groups are asserted (in an Access Token or ID Token), it is a statement that the bearer has the access privileges corresponding to the VO’s listed groups: it is up to the resource to determine the mapping of the group names to the access privileges.

-When a capability is asserted (only in Access Tokens), it is relative to the VO’s coarse-grained authorization; the resource only maps the token to a VO, then uses the capabilities in the token for fine-grained authorization within the VO’s authorized area.
+When a capability is asserted (only in Access Tokens), it is relative to the VO’s coarse-grained authorization; the resource only maps the token to a VO, and then uses the capabilities in the token for fine-grained authorization within the VO’s authorized area.
 In this way, the VO, not the resource, manages the authorizations within its area.

 Access tokens may convey authorization information as both group and capability assertions.
 Such duplication allows a token to function